 Where can you find healthy fats and how much should you eat to keep your eggs healthy?

 You can find healthy fats in fatty fish (salmon, herring, mackerel and sardines, also known as omega-3 fatty acids).
 Not so into fish?

 You can also find omega-3 in nuts, avocado, olive oil, coconut oil, pumpkin seed oil, hemp oil and walnut oil.
 Organic eggs also contain good fats.
-Replenish your reserves with Guud Inside, our supplement with omega-3.
+Replenish your reserves with a supplement made from algae oil.

 You need about 80 grams of healthy fats per day.

 Some examples of healthy fats in grams:

 - One tablespoon of olive oil: 13.5 grams

 - A portion of salmon: 15 grams

 Want to know more about the quality of eggs?
 We are fans of the book "It starts with the egg

 Are you over 30 and don't really have the desire to have children yet?
 Or maybe you haven't found the right partner?
 Then freezing your eggs can be a decision that gives you peace of mind.
 It will never give you 100% certainty, but it can certainly be an option.
 If you think freezing your eggs might be an option for you, we recommend that you get more information from your gynaecologist.